-According to Bowen theory, self-differentiation is a continuum that ranges from low to high levels of differentiation and someone who is at 100 on this scale has reached emotional maturity.
+According to Bowen theory, our capacity to differentiate is a continuum that ranges from low levels at one end and to the other end, someone who is at 100 on this scale has reached emotional maturity.
 Individuals at the low end of the spectrum tend to be highly reactive to the emotional cues of others, and are often driven by chronic anxiety or emotional fusion.
 They may struggle to set appropriate boundaries in relationships or to think for themselves.
-In contrast, individuals at the high end of the differentiation spectrum are able to maintain a healthy level of emotional autonomy, while staying connected to others in a differentiated psychological state They are able to think critically, make decisions based on their own values and beliefs, and remain calm in the face of emotional stress.
+In contrast, individuals at the high end of the spectrum are able to maintain a healthy level of emotional autonomy while staying connected to others in a differentiated psychological state They are able to think critically, make decisions based on their own values and beliefs, and remain calm in the face of emotional stress.

-Self-differentiation is not an innate trait, but rather a skill that can be developed over time.
-It requires self-reflection, self-awareness, and a willingness to challenge one's own assumptions and beliefs.
-It also involves an understanding of how emotional systems operate, and how to navigate them effectively.
+These levels are not an innate trait, but rather a skill that can be developed over time.
+It requires reflection, awareness, and a willingness to challenge one's own assumptions and beliefs.
+It also involves an understanding of how emotional systems operate and how to navigate them effectively.

-In practice, self-differentiation can be beneficial for individuals and for family systems as a whole.
+In practice, this can be beneficial for individuals and for family systems as a whole.
 It can help to reduce emotional reactivity and conflict and promote healthy living and well-being.

 The Scale Of Differentiation

 Let’s go back to the scale of differentiation - in his work with families, Dr Bowen saw that our ability to become differentiated was on this scale with the ideal or ‘perfectly’ differentiated person at 100 and the completely undifferentiated person at ‘0’.